 The overall findings of the ESMP are that short-term negative impacts on air, soil, water, and acoustic environment can be expected, especially during civil works.
-The environmental issues likely to be associated with the project activities include: noise generation; impact on soil and on water by the construction run-offs; disturbance of traffic during construction and rehabilitation works; construction dust and wastes; and workers safety.
-Moreover, given the recent onset of the spread of the COVID-19 virus, there are occupational health and safety concerns for construction workers who may be at risk of contracting the virus unless national hygiene and social distancing protocols are consistently observed, as well as risks associated with inadequate disposal of protective gear used by construction workers to prevent surface-based transmission of the COVID-19 infection.
+The environmental issues likely to be associated with the project activities include: noise generation; impact on soil and on water by the construction run-offs; disturbance of traffic during construction and demolition works; construction dust and wastes; and workers safety.
 However, these adverse impacts will be temporary and site specific and could be easily mitigated through implementing adequate avoidance and/or mitigation measures.